Getting SSI Disability Benefits for Your Child

 Learn more about how children's conditions can functionally equal the listings.

-You'll need a good deal of evidence to prove that your child meets or equals a disability listing or has functional limitations that are marked and severe.
-Depending on the impairment, medical evidence requirements can range from doctor's observations to lab tests.
+You’ll need a good deal of evidence to prove that your child meets or equals a disability listing or has functional limitations that are marked and severe.
+Depending on the impairment, medical evidence requirements can range from a doctor's observations to lab tests.

 • learn and use information